Alex-Schlachter27/ifcAPI/README.md

 If the error Permission denied comes up, try to deactivate the venv or restart VS Code.
 Sometimes it doesn't recognise the user permissions on the project folder.

+# Deployment
+- Deployment through Render.com (running on a linux server)
+- ifcopenshell x64 for linux required! --> ImportError: IfcOpenShell not built for 'linux/64bit/python3.10'

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about:
 1. Installation process